Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/commerce-demo-app-setup.md

 ]
 ```

-### Using Project Griffon
+### Using AEP Assurance

-Project Griffon is a product from Adobe to help you inspect, validate, and debug data collection and experiences for your mobile application.
-The demo app is already set up to use Adobe's Project Griffon, which allows you to view the events being sent through the Adobe Mobile SDK.
+AEP Assurance (also known as Project Griffon) is a product from Adobe to help you inspect, validate, and debug data collection and experiences for your mobile application.
+The demo app is already set up to use Adobe's AEP Assurance mobile extension, which allows you to view the events being sent through the AEP Mobile SDK.

-1. To use Project Griffon, follow the [Using Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon) instructions.
+1. To use AEP Assurance, follow the [Using Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon) instructions.
-2. When asked for the **Base URL**, enter `testapp://main`.
+2. When asked for the **Base URL**, enter `sampleapp://`.
-3. After starting a Project Griffon session from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon), click on the the Session Details button on the right corner of the Project Griffon page and copy the session link and note down the PIN.
+3. After starting an Assurance session from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon), click on the the Session Details button on the right corner of the Project Griffon page and copy the session link and note down the PIN.

    ![](../../.gitbook/assets/Commerce_Session_Details.png)

-4. Go to the Adobe Experience Platform mobile extension demo application that is installed on your Android/iOS device or simulator, and click on the Griffon button \(iOS Swift\) / the Settings button -&gt; Connect to Griffon \(Android\) in the top right corner of the app.
+4. Go to the Adobe Experience Platform mobile extension demo application that is installed on your Android/iOS device or simulator, and click on the Assurance tab.
-5. This will take you to the Griffon Connect Page.
-Now, paste the Griffon Session URL that you copied from from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon), and Click Connect.
+5. This will take you to the Assurance Connect Page.
+Now, paste the Assurance Session URL that you copied from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon), and click `Connect`.

    ![](../../.gitbook/assets/Commerce_Griffon_Login.png)

-6. Now, this will take you to the Griffon Connect Login Page.
-Enter the PIN that you noted from from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon) and Click Connect.
+6. Now, this will take you to the Assurance Connect Login Page.
+Enter the PIN that you noted from from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon) and click `Connect`.

    ![](../../.gitbook/assets/Commerce_Griffon_Connection.png)

-7. Once connected to Griffon, you will see an AEP Icon in red color on the top right corner of the Product List Page.
-The color of this AEP Icon will become gray if the connectivity to Griffon server is lost for some reason.
-In this case, you want to reconnect to continue to see the session in Griffon.
+7. Once connected to Assurance, you will see an AEP Icon in red color on the top right corner of the Product List Page.
+The color of this AEP Icon will become gray if the connectivity to Assurance server is lost for some reason.
+In this case, you want to reconnect to continue to see the session in the UI.
-8. In the Griffon session, you should now start seeing events populating the Events List.
+8. In the Assurance session, you should now start seeing events populating the Events List.
 When navigating through the sample app you should see the Experience events sent to Experience Edge.
 For more details, refer to [Event types handled by the AEP Mobile extension](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension/experience-platform-debugging).

 ### Queries in Experience Platform